Professor Leigh Oakes

 - Co-editor of 'Multilingual Matters' book series published by Multilingual Matters

-- Member of the comité d'administration and comité scientifique for the Association internationale des études québécoises (AIÉQ)
+- Member of the conseil d'administration (UK representative) and comité scientifique for the Association internationale des études québécoises (AIÉQ)

 - Member of international editorial board for Recherches sociographiques